-But where does this fruit come from anyway?
+But where does this fruit come from?

 And in Portugal?

-- The strengthening of the immune system.
+- Strengthening the immune system.

-- The prevention of disease and infection.
+- The prevention of diseases and infections.

-- The promotion of digestive health and nutrient absorption
+- Promoting digestive health and nutrient absorption

-- The reduction in the risk of chronic diseases
+- Reducing the risk of chronic diseases

 - Maintaining eye health

-- Fruit salad: Kiwi is a delicious addition to fruit salads.
+- Fruit salad: Kiwi fruit is a delicious addition to fruit salads.
 Simply peel the fruit into cubes and mix with other fresh fruit, such as strawberries or grapes!

-Our baskets have the most delicious and (im)perfect kiwis, and you can place your order here.
+Our baskets have the most delicious and (im)perfect kiwis and you can place your order here.